top of page

 READING PLUTARCH WITH PAVEL SHCHELIN

-Dates - 10 classes on Tuesdays from July 23 to September 24
+Dates - 10 meetings on Monday from September 23 to November 25

 at 19-00 (UTC+3)